Suppressing Coherent Synchrotron Radiation Effects in Chicane Bunch Compressors: FORMALISM

-Note that Eq. \eqref{eq:m1222} are universal expression for (half dipole)+drift+(half dipole) structure, where one just needs to change the subscripts.
-Similarly, the particle coordinate deviations after the 4th kick are
+where $R_{HB1}$ and $R_{HB2}$ are the transfer matrix of the 1st and 2nd half-dipoles, respectively.
+Note that Eq. \eqref{eq:m1222} is a universal expression for (half dipole)+drift+(half dipole) structure, where one just needs to change the subscripts to obtain the matrix of other similar structure.